This guide will help you get ready for your mastectomy (breast surgery) at MSK. It will also help you know what to expect as you recover.

 - You have recovered your full range of motion.

 - You can comfortably turn the steering wheel.

-Lymphedema can happen in the arm, hand, breast, or torso on your affected side (the side where your lymph nodes were removed).
+Lymphedema can develop in the arm, hand, breast, or torso on your affected side (the side where your lymph nodes were removed).

-Most women won’t develop lymphedema, but some will.
-It’s difficult to determine the risk of developing lymphedema because:
+Most people do not develop lymphedema, but some do.
+It’s hard to know a person’s risk of developing lymphedema because:

-- There is no standard test for diagnosing lymphedema.
+- There’s no standard test for diagnosing lymphedema.

-- Removal of lymph nodes affects people differently.
+- Removing or injuring lymph nodes affects people differently.

-- Lymphedema can develop soon after surgery or years later.
+- Lymphedema can develop soon after surgery, or it can develop years later.

 - Current cases of lymphedema can be caused by older treatment methods.

 Your risk of developing lymphedema depends on how your lymph nodes are removed (see Figure 3).

 During a sentinel lymph node biopsy, between 1 and a few lymph nodes are removed from your armpit and checked for cancer cells.
 The risk of developing lymphedema after a sentinel lymph node biopsy is low.
 About 0 to 7 out of every 100 people who have a sentinel lymph node biopsy develop lymphedema.